kodybrown/cmder/README.md

 If you want to run SSH agent on startup, uncomment the line in `/vendor/init.bat`so it says `@call "%CMDER_ROOT%/bin/agent.cmd"`.

+### Per Machine Settings

+Looks for settings in the following file first `config\\ConEmu-%COMPUTERNAME%.xml`.
+If that file is not found, then it will look in the default location `config\\ConEmu.xml`.

 ## Todo

 1. Git Bash